inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 the node icon, and fades away.

 The visualization of packet drops can be enabled with the visualizer's ``displayPacketDrops`` parameter.
-By default, packet drops at all nodes are visualized.
-This selection can be narrowed with the ``nodeFilter``, ``interfaceFilter`` and ``packetFilter`` parameters.
+By default, all packet drops at all nodes are visualized.
+This selection can be narrowed with the ``nodeFilter``, ``interfaceFilter`` and ``packetFilter`` parameters, which match for node, interface and packet names.

-One can click on the packet drop icon to display information about the packet drop in the inspector panel.
+Additionally, the ``packetDataFilter`` parameter can be used to filter for packet data contents, and the ``detailsFilter`` parameter to filter for packet drop reason.

+The ``packetFormat`` parameter is a format string, and specifies the text displayed with the packet drop animation.
+By default, the dropped packet's name is displayed.
+The format string can contain the following directives:

+- `%n`: packet name
+- `%c`: packet class
+- `%r`: drop reason

-Packets are dropped for the following reasons:
+Packets are dropped for the following reasons, for example:

+..
+For example, some of the reasons packets are dropped for are the following:

 -  queue overflow
 -  retry limit exceeded